JacobFV/mln-dashboard/README.md

 ## Getting Started

-Clone this repository and install the dependencies:
+1. Clone this repository and install the dependencies:

 ```bash
 git clone TODO
 npm install
 ```

-NOTE: this server depends on other MLN-graphing tools that are not included in this repository.
-We will be adding them later.
+_NOTE: this server will ultimately depend on other MLN-graphing tools that are not included in this repository._

+2. Update the `.env.local` file:

-Copy the `.env.local` file to your project root and replace the value for JWT_SECRET with a new secret. (# Linux: `openssl rand -hex 32` or go to https://generate-secret.now.sh/32)
+- replace the value for JWT_SECRET with a new random secret. (# Linux: `openssl rand -hex 32` or go to https://generate-secret.now.sh/32)

+- follow the URLs to get your own API_KEY's and SECRETS for google, github, etc. authentication providers

-Then, run the server:
+3. Run the server:

 ```bash
 npm run dev